secretGeek/today-i-learned-staging/asp.net_mvc/custom_errors.md

 	throw new System.Web.HttpException(404, "No such project");

-..and it will end up on your "NotFound" page.
+...and it will end up on your "NotFound" page.

 Inside those error handling views, I have things like this: